liamocuz/huffman/README.md

 A Makefile has been provided to compile the executable that should work for Unix-based systems.
 Run "make" and the "huffman" exectuable will be generated.
 This program will only work with text files where every character in it is an ASCII character.
 If not, the program will exit.
 Given a mode (0 for compression, 1 for decompression), an input file, and an output file, the program will compress or decompress the input file and place the modified file at the output file location.

+A small python script "ascii.py" has been provided that can be used to check if a text file is pure ASCII and if it is not, it will show which lines and which characters are not ASCII.

 ## Performance

 Huffman coding is not the most efficient nor optimal compression algorithm as much better algorithms have been created since its inception in the early 1950s.
 However, it still does lossless compression nicely.